Serial (1980 film): Production

 Filmmaker Gary Weis was originally hired to helm the production, but was replaced by Bill Persky in May 1979 due to "creative differences."
 Principal photography on the project began in May 1979, and wrapped up in September 1979.
 A 34 day time-frame was the initial shooting schedule for the film.
 Filming locations included Los Angeles and San Francisco.
 Producer Sidney Beckerman cast 20 couples from a nearby nudist colony for an orgy scene in the movie, which ended up being filmed at Paramount Studios.

 The movie was Martin Mull's first feature film where he played the lead character.
 Mull mused that he must have been hired "as an oversight on the part of Paramount Pictures":

 I think someone must have whispered the words 'tax shelter' to them.
 No, seriously, after reading the script, I wanted it real bad, but at that point I think they were after a big gun, a big name: Bill Bixby.
 Seriously, Redford or someone like that.
 They sent the script to me to read one of the smaller roles.
 We asked for a screen test and they must have liked it — I got the job.

 Mull opined that the film was "essentially reality", but in his view, he did not think Persky intended to create a story of "historic or psychiatric significance", but he did strive to make all the scenes "as naturally lush as possible; meanwhile, all the people in the movie are oblivious to the beauty around them, are oblivious to life."
 Mull also recalled that he tried ad-libbing some scenes, but Persky would have to remind him that while his bits were indeed funny, "that's Martin Mull, not Harvey Holroyd, your character Harvey would watch Martin Mull on television."
-He remembered one ad lib that did make its way into the film was where he told a secretary he was thinking about hiring, that it is okay if she can not take dication "more than 40 words a minute because, I never speak more than 40 words per minute."
+He remembered one ad lib that did make its way into the film was where he told a secretary he was thinking about hiring, that it is okay if she can not take dictation "more than 40 words a minute because, I never speak more than 40 words per minute."